Which one would we choose?

-However many ultrasonic brushes do also provide additional sonic vibration ranging from 9,000 to 40,000 movements per minute).
+Many ultrasonic brushes also provide additional sonic vibration (ranging from 9,000 to 40,000 movements per minute).
 This provides additional physical or mechanical cleaning via a sweeping motion of the bristles, this removes food particles and bacterial chain remnants.

 An example of an ultrasonic brush is the M8S produced by Megasonex or the Emmi-dent Platinum.

 This video from YouTube gives a good explanation of what an ultrasonic toothbrush is and how it works:

 Sonic toothbrushes are very popular, but so are oscillating-rotating brushes.

 Oscillating-rotating brushes function differently to sonic brushes.